Romulus10/emotif___/README.md

 Brainf\*\*k is an esoteric, Turing-complete programming language created in 1993 by Urban Muller.
 It consists of 8 commands and an instruction pointer.
 Usually, the commands are used to move along a single array of individual bytes and increment, decrement, input, and output the value at the current location in memory.

 ## Emotif**k
 This is our own special take on brainf\*\*k - instead of the traditional commands, it uses UTF-8 emojis and 1024 32-bit integers of memory space.
+Being written in Rust, it is also Memory Safe.
 The commands are as follows:

 |        Emoji         | UTF-8 Code Points |                 Unicode                  | Meaning  |
 | :------------------: | :---------------: | :--------------------------------------: | :------: |